duncan-ship-it/sta20010/assignment2/assignment2.md

 data:  eggs
 X-squared = 54.149, df = 3, p-value = 1.043e-11
 ```
-The p-value was less than 0.05  (p < 0.05), therefore there is a significant association between Egg size and Type of egg.
+The p-value was less than 0.001 (p < 0.001), thus the null hypothesis is not rejected.
+At 5% level of significance, data does not provide sufficient evidence to conclude that Egg size and Type of egg are dependent.

 ## Question 2